SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 Controls:
 ---------

-You can use the keypad of an NTT Data Pad  or press "chords" on a SNES controller.
+You can use the keypad of a Super Famicom NTT Data Keypad or press "chords" on a SNES controller.
 The "chording" works similar to the Colecovision:

 Ltrig + up = 0
 Ltrig + right = 1